Chart Color Schemes

 Recent residential development output has been above average within Port Kennedy when compared nationally

-New homes are being built at an average expected construction cost value of $516,000, which is somewhat higher than regional norms, reflecting quality-focused development.
-In FY-26, $9.2 million in commercial development approvals have been recorded, indicating limited commercial development focus compared to Greater Perth, where Port Kennedy has significantly less development activity (71.0% below regional average per person).
+The average construction cost value of new homes is $516,000, reflecting a developer focus on the premium segment with upmarket properties.
+In FY-26, $9.2 million in commercial development approvals have been recorded, indicating limited commercial development focus compared to residential.
+Compared to Greater Perth, Port Kennedy has significantly less development activity, 71.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established homes, although construction activity has intensified recently.
-Nationally, the area's building activity is also below average, reflecting its maturity and possible planning constraints.
-New building activity comprises predominantly standalone homes (98.0%) with a minority of townhouses or apartments (2.0%), maintaining Port Kennedy's traditional low density character appealing to those seeking space.
+Nationally, this activity is also below average, reflecting the area's maturity and possible planning constraints.

 Frequently Asked Questions - Development